JaySPatel2962/time-converter-by-timezone/README.md

 # time-converter-by-timezone

-Convert Timezone is a lightweight npm package that simplifies the process of converting time from current timezone to another.
+Convert Timezone is a lightweight npm package that simplifies the process of converting time from one timezone to another.
 Whether you need to convert from Current timezone time to Australia/Perth or any other timezone, this package handles the conversion seamlessly.
 Simply input the current timezone time and the target timezone, and Convert Timezone will provide the equivalent time in the desired timezone, making timezone conversions hassle-free.

 ### Install package using npm